 Every school has a duty to safeguard the 9 protected characteristics and are therefore accountable to report any discriminatory behaviour to the Local Authority.
 Low level bullying incidents should be recorded and acted upon at school level and in conjunction with the behaviour and anti-bullying policies.
-More serious equality related incidents (for example bullying that is racist, disability related or homophobic in nature) should be reported to the Local Authority using relevant processes.
+More serious equality related incidents (for example bullying that is racist, disability related or LGBTQ+phobic in nature) should be reported to the Local Authority using relevant processes.
+Schools must have a programme of study to educate pupils on equality and diversity to prevent incidences of prejudice and discriminatory bullying.